Skip to main content Skip to navigation

 Specialised Translation Skills

 This module supports students in the development of practical specialised translation skills that are essential for language professionals.
-Departing from functionalist and text-based methods applied to translation, the module fosters a reflective and critical approach to the analysis of source texts and translation situations that will allow students to design, develop and evaluate specialised translation decisions.
+Departing from functionalist and text-based methods applied to translation, the module fosters a reflective and critical approach to the analysis of source texts and translation situations that will allow an approach to the analysis of source texts and translation situations that will allow students to design, develop and evaluate specialised translation decisions.

 Dissertation